DON'T HAVE $50K?

 Providing Stability against Change

-The University's endowment provides the foundation for excellence from which faculty and students learn, achieve and excel.
+UD's endowment provides the foundation for excellence from which faculty and students learn, achieve and excel.

 Endowed gifts are the foundation of excellence at the University of Delaware.
 A strong endowment allows UD to fund initiatives that will have lasting impact on students’ education and the quality of the institution.
 Because endowed gifts generate earnings each year, they play a critical role in the University’s long-term financial stability.